-Yes, sex got you pregnant in the first place...but the hanky panky doesn't have to stop there.
+Yes, sex got you pregnant in the first place...but it doesn't have to stop there.
 Here's the scoop on what to expect in the next nine months of lovin'.

 “People are definitely most surprised that [pregnant sex] can be more orgasmic,” says Dr. Yvonne K. Fulbright, sexologist and coauthor of Your Orgasmic Pregnancy.
 Thanks in part to increased blood flow to the area, many lucky ladies report a pumped-up sex drive, more pleasurable sex, and a more intense climax.
 (Some women even orgasm for the first time ever.)
 This same sensitivity can also make things too intense, so let your partner know if you need to take it slow.

-Gaining a few dozen pounds might not sound so alluring, but plenty of couples revel in a mama's newfound “womanly” figure.
+Gaining a few dozen pounds might not sound so alluring, but plenty of couples revel in a mom's newfound “womanly” figure.
 Pregnant can absolutely be sexy.
-“I am not sure my husband notices my belly because he is too busy looking at my D boobies,” jokes catycombs, an almost-mom chatting on the boards.
+“I am not sure my husband notices my belly because he is too busy looking at my D boobies,” jokes catycombs, a soon-to-be-mom chatting on the boards.

 Your changing body will undoubtedly call for a change in routine, so take advantage of the chance to try something new!
 “It was a lot more sensual and exciting for me.
 We experimented with different positions and found a few that were fun!” says Becki777, another mom on TheBump.com.

 “It can be tough to reconcile that a woman can be maternal and erotic,” explains Fulbright, pointing out that sexual attraction during pregnancy can make some folks feel downright dirty.
 These feelings are normal — and don't have to mean nine months without action.
 “Talk about it,” Fulbright insists, explaining that staying physically and emotionally connected now will significantly up your odds of staying close throughout childbirth and into new-parenthood.